Sooigee/OllamaVault/README.md

 ## Overview

 OllamaKeyGuard is a powerful frontend proxy solution designed to provide a secure interface between your clients and the Ollama AI model server.
 By enforcing strict API key validation and efficiently routing requests, OllamaKeyGuard acts as a gatekeeper to your AI models, ensuring that only authenticated users gain access.
+NOTE: THIS IS MADE FOR LINUX ON UBUNTU

 ## Key Features